 |

-Tyler was also angry all the time, but he figured it was due to stress or sleep deprivation.
-He was drinking more than usual and speeding through red lights, but again, he blamed his actions on his hectic lifestyle.
+Tyler was also angry all the time, but he decided that it must have been because of stress or sleep deprivation.
+He was drinking more than usual and running red lights, but again, he blamed his actions on his hectic lifestyle.

-His mom said Tyler ruined Christmas Day with his extreme mood swings and threats of self-harm.
-Tyler was angry on Christmas Eve because his girlfriend, a nurse, couldn’t spend the day with him due to an emergency at the hospital.
-He felt rejected and abandoned, and he was convinced his girlfriend no longer loved him.
+His mother said that he ruined Christmas Day with his extreme mood swings and threats of self-harm.
+On Christmas Eve, he had been angry, as his girlfriend, a nurse, had not been able to spend the day with him because of an emergency at the hospital.
+He had felt rejected and abandoned and was convinced she no longer loved him.

-Tyler’s girlfriend, Katie, noticed he was constantly snapping at her and accusing her of cheating on him, even before the Christmas Eve incident.
-One day, Tyler was madly in love with Katie, and the next, he acted as though he hated her.
-She couldn’t figure out how to make him happy because his expectations were all over the place.
+Before Christmas Eve, Katie, Tyler’s girlfriend, had been complaining that he was continually snapping at her and accusing her of cheating on him.
+One day, Tyler was in love with Katie; the next, he acted as if he hated her.
+She couldn’t seem to keep him happy since his expectations were all over the place.

-Tyler’s moods changed constantly, and nothing Katie did was good enough to make him understand how much she loved him.
+Moods constantly changed for Tyler, and anything Katie did was never good enough to make him understand how much she loved him.
 Katie knew something was wrong, so she recommended that Tyler get tested for bipolar disorder.

-Tyler agreed to get evaluated for bipolar disorder and was surprised by the results.
-Despite his constantly changing moods, he didn’t have bipolar disorder as his girlfriend had suspected.
-Instead, his evaluation revealed he had signs of borderline personality disorder.
+Tyler agreed to be assessed for bipolar disorder and was quite surprised to find the results.
+Even though his moods changed constantly, he did not have bipolar disorder as his girlfriend had suspected; instead, during his assessment, there were signs that he had borderline personality disorder.

 What Is BPD?